xcore/sc_xtcp/doc/api.rst

    * - XTCP_EXCLUDE_UNPAUSE
      - Exclude support for the unpause command from the server, reducing memory footprint
      - Not defined
+   * - UIP_USE_AUTOIP
+     - 1
+     - By defining this as 0, the auto IP application is removed from the code.
+Do this to save approxmiately 1kB.
+Auto IP is a stateless protocol that assigns an IP address to a device.
+Typically, if a unit is trying to use DHCP to obtain an address, and a server cannot be found, then auto IP is used to assign an address of the form 169.254.x.y.
+   * - UIP_USE_DHCP
+     - 1
+     - By defining this as 0, the DHCP client is removed from the code.
+This will save approximately 2kB.
+DHCP is a protocol for dynamically acquiring an IP address from a centralised DHCP server.

 Data Structures/Types